- Home

 Artisan: Marian McKenney, Caputo’s house pastry chef

 About: Caputo’s is Utah’s leading purveyor of regional Italian and Southern European foods, winner of numerous specialty food awards and an advocate for bean-to-bar craft chocolate.
-With four locations across Salt Lake Valley, Caputos has solidified its position as one of the nation’s best specialty food markets, with a mission to promote and preserve culinary traditions of our ancestors.
-Highlights include cave aged cheeses from their state-of-the-art cheese caves and one of the largest collections of craft chocolate bars in the world.
-(Read: The Craft Chocolate Capitol of America is Utah?)
+With three locations across Salt Lake, Caputos has solidified its position as one of the nation’s best specialty food markets, with a mission to promote and preserve culinary traditions of our ancestors.
+Highlights include cave aged cheeses from their state-of-the-art cheese caves and one of the largest collections of craft chocolate bars in the world (Read: The Craft Chocolate Capitol of America is Utah?).
 They've shared their recipe for a magical sea salt (yes!) chocolate chip cookie — which will make every chocolate lover happy.
 We've decided it's not possible to just take one nibble.
 Nom nom away!

 Ingredients